BakingQueen74

 • Add the blueberries.

-• Mist six holes in a muffin pan with cooking spray (I used spray oil) then spoon the mixture equally into the holes.
+• Mist six to eight holes in a muffin pan with spray oil (or butter them well) then spoon the mixture equally into the holes.

 • Bake at 180℃ / 350℉ for approx 25 minutes or until a skewer/knife comes out clean.